top of page

 This pedagogical symbiosis between engineers and lawyers is essential to effectively bridge the gap between the two fields and add value to a company's negotiation of each capacity IRU contractual provision.
 It is important to know how to use these provisions appropriately and effectively, assessing each business risk as either remote or plausible with a "think-do" attitude.

 For instance, explicitly excluding "cable cuts" as a force majeure event in long-term agreements proposed by customer legal counsel could potentially create problems in the future.
-While a submarine cable may not sustain damage due to fishing activities at the time of the capacity IRU agreement's execution, because the cable was not laid in a hot spot for fishing activities, the location of fishing hot spots may change over the 15-year IRU term, which could affect the risk of cable cuts and the applicability of force majeure provisions.
+While a submarine cable may not sustain damage due to fishing activities at the time of the capacity IRU agreement's execution because the cable was not laid in a hot spot for fishing activities, the location of fishing hot spots may change over the 15-year IRU term, which could affect the risk of cable cuts and the applicability of force majeure provisions.

 Gaining first-hand knowledge of the fishing industry, maritime traffic, naval authorities, and other seabed users would provide a clear perspective on red lines that should not be negotiated.
-This would enable proposing pragmatic legal solutions and being prepared to understand how each contractual clause should be used in case of emergencies.
+This would facilitate proposing pragmatic legal solutions and being prepared to understand how each contractual clause should be used in case of emergencies.
 For example:

 • changes in landing permits and the national legal framework that may impact the regulatory compliance provisions.